arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 As annotators are human, their lived experiences and biases shape how they label data.
 For instance, individuals who have experienced online harassment may apply safety labels differently from those who have not.
 Considering the diversity, perspectives, and potential bias of annotators - along with providing training of unconscious bias when appropriate - can improve the overall quality of labels.

-**Pre-Annotation Checklist**
+#### Pre-Annotation Checklist

-- Data selected is relevant to project objectives with diverse scenarios, stratified across key variables, use and edge cases
+- [ ] Data selected is relevant to project objectives with diverse scenarios, stratified across key variables, use and edge cases
-- Dataset includes adequate sample size
+- [ ] Dataset includes adequate sample size
-- Data cleaned and prepared: noise, duplicates, and irrelevant information removed
+- [ ] Data cleaned and prepared: noise, duplicates, and irrelevant information removed
-- Deidentification performed to remove PHI in accordance with HIPAA (when applicable)
+- [ ] Deidentification performed to remove PHI in accordance with HIPAA (when applicable)
-- Ontology created with well-defined key terms and labeling criteria
+- [ ] Ontology created with well-defined key terms and labeling criteria
-- Comprehensive annotation guidelines created
+- [ ] Comprehensive annotation guidelines created
-- Annotators with relevant domain expertise or annotation experience recruited and trained
+- [ ] Annotators with relevant domain expertise or annotation experience recruited and trained
-- Test annotations completed and reviewed
+- [ ] Test annotations completed and reviewed

-**_During Annotation_**
+### During Annotation

-<u>5 Annotator Training</u>
+_5 Annotator Training_

 It is imperative that annotators are effectively trained.
 This includes hands-on exercises where they can practice with sample datasets to understand the guidelines thoroughly as well as be presented with realistic scenarios that will help them identify edge cases.
 Ongoing training and open communication are also important as it ensures everyone on the team is up to date as the standards and project needs evolve.